SPOKANE, Wash. --- A Superior Court judge dismissed the recall effort against Spokane Mayor David Condon in a Tuesday hearing.

 The second charge claimed Condon lied at a press conference when he was asked about sexual harassment complaints.
 Condon had been asked “Were there any sexual harassment complaints lodged against Frank?”
 The question was in reference to former Spokane Police Chief Frank Straub.
 The mayor answered “no.”

-Gibson discussed the meaning of the word “lodged” with the court, questioning if it meant former or informal complaints, before ruling the second charge insufficient.
+Gibson discussed the meaning of the word “lodged” with the court, questioning if it meant formal or informal complaints, before ruling the second charge insufficient.

 “I don’t think a recall should be based on a dispute over semantics,” he told the courtroom.